Australia is home to a marvellous diversity of unique and fascinating animals and birds.

 STATUS IN THE WILD

 According to the Australian Museum, there may be 625,000 to 725,000 wild emus in Australia.
-They are not considered to be at risk at all.
+They are not considered to be at risk.
 In fact, the population has probably increased since European settlement, because of the abundance of man-made watering holes for sheep and cattle.

 In addition, there are now hundreds of emu farms in Australia and overseas.
 In the United States alone, there are about 1 million domestic emus.